tderrien/FEELnc/README.md

 	FEELnc_codpot.pl -i candidate_lncRNA.gtf -a known_mRNA.gtf -l known_lncRNA.gtf

 In the absence of species-specific lncRNAs set, machine-learning strategies require to simulate non-coding RNA sequences to train the model.
+We developed 2 approaches:

-A first approach involves that lncRNAs derived from "debris" of protein-coding genes (Duret *et al.* 2006).
+1/ A first approach involves that lncRNAs derived from "debris" of protein-coding genes (Duret *et al.* 2006).
 For this strategy that we called **shuffle**, the set of mRNAs are taken and shuffled while preserving 7-mer frequencies using Ushuffle.
 If you want to use the **shuffle** mode, please check that the **fasta_ushuffle** binary is in your PATH